JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

 ## Learning Outcomes

-This tutorial should show you the power of subactions which can be used to let your objects appear and disappear as well as move on a finer grained scale.
+This tutorial demonstrates the power of subactions.
+A `SubAction` can be used to finely manipulate objects in your animation or visualization.

+From this tutorial, you will learn how to:

+1. Finely control objects by making them appear and disappear using a `SubAction`.
+2. Move objects using a `SubAction`.
+3. Learn Julia splatting syntax (the `...`) to create multiple actions quickly.

-## Starting with the basics of SubAction
+## Starting with the Basics of SubAction

 The `ground` function should be familiar to you as well as the general structure of the `javis` function if you have seen the first [tutorial](tutorial_1.md).